cleverplatypus/apihive-core/docs/guide/logging.md

 APIHive Core uses the [LoggerFacade](https://www.npmjs.com/package/@apihive/logger-facade) interface to provide logging functionality.

-By default, it uses the `ConsoleLogger` which is a simple console implementation but it's possible to interface any logger library by implementing the LoggerFacade or using a ready made adapter like the `@apihive/adapter-logger-pino`.
+By default, it uses the `ConsoleLogger` which is a simple console implementation but it's possible to interface any logger library by implementing the `LoggerFacade` or using a ready made facade like the [`@apihive/logger-facade-pino`](https://www.npmjs.com/package/@apihive/logger-facade-pino).

 To enable a custom logger, use the `withLogger` method.

-In the following example, we use the `@apihive/logger-facade-pino` facade to wrap an existing pino logger instance from an app.
+In the following example, we use the [pino facade](https://www.npmjs.com/package/@apihive/logger-facade-pino) to wrap an existing pino logger instance from an app.

 This way the logging strategy can be shared across the app and APIHive Core.